Troubleshoot Meet network, audio, and video issues as an admin

 2. Select Microphone.

-3. Next to Google Chrome or Firefox, check the box.
+3. Next to Chrome or Firefox, check the box.

 Users experience poor video quality

-Poor video quality can be due to network issues or insufficient lighting in the room.
+Bad video quality can be due to network issues or poor lighting in the room.
 To identify the problem:

 • Make sure that the sender and receiver devices have enough CPU power and memory.

-• Narrow down the issue as much as possible, such as to a location or network segment.
+• Narrow down the issue's location as much as possible.

-• Identify if the issue is on the sender or receiver side.
-For example, if all viewers are receiving poor video quality from the same participant, it's likely to be a sender-side issue.
-Check the sender-side or receiver-side issues described below.
+• Identify whether the issue is on the sender or receiver side.
+If all viewers are receiving poor video quality from the same participant, it's likely to be a sender-side issue.

 • Reduce bandwidth usage by setting the default for video quality.